michellelaydon/cisco_scripts/README.md

 * Access to some Cisco routers, with privelege level high enough to run 'enable' and 'conf t'.
 * A file (not included) called 'device-list.txt' with a list of router hostnames or IP's, in the same directory as these scripts.
 * Python, Expect and BASH obviously.
+A Linux OS would be easiest, this was built and tested on Ubuntu 14.10, but any flavor should work fine.

 ### Installation Instructions